Laragear/WebAuthn/README.md

 The rest of errors are thrown as-is.
 You may want to log them manually using [Laravel's Error Handler](https://laravel.com/docs/10.x/errors) depending on the case.

+* **Can I publish only some files?**

+Yes.
+Instead of using `webauthn:install`, use `vendor:publish` and follow the prompts.

+* **Why `ext-sodium` is required as optional?**

+Some authenticators can create EdDSA 25519 public keys, which are part of [W3C WebAuthn 3.0 draft](https://www.w3.org/TR/webauthn-3/#dom-publickeycredentialcreationoptions-pubkeycredparams).
+These keys are shorter and don't require too much computational power to verify, which opens the usage for low-power or "passive" authenticators (like smart-cards).

+If sodium or the [`paragonie/sodium-compat`](https://github.com/paragonie/sodium_compat) package are not installed, the server won't report EdDSA 25519 compatibility to the authenticator, and any EdDSA 25519 public key previously stored will fail validation.

+Consider also that there are no signs of EdDSA 25519 incorporation into PHP `ext-openssl` extension.

 ## Laravel Octane Compatibility

 * There are no singletons using a stale application instance.